smithclay/otlp2parquet/crates/otlp2parquet-lambda/test-events/README.md

 **Important**:
 - Use `tr -d '\n'` to remove newlines from base64 output for proper JSON formatting
 - Run all commands from the repository root directory
+- Update paths for `traces-protobuf.json` and `metrics-gauge-protobuf.json` similarly